Dr. Antonio Da Silva High School and Junior College of Commerce: Campus site and layout

 Buildings include the Office Heritage Block, Heritage Block, Center Block, South Block, Antonians hall and sports complex and grounds.

 Facilities

 The school has a large library with over 20,000 books and digital books that are accessible to the students during school hours.
 Separate science laboratories for Physics, Chemistry and Biology are available.
 The science laboratories are used by 6–12 class students to carry out practical work.
 The school has three computer laboratories where students from kindergarten through class 12 study computing.
 The school has a mini-theatre for educational and entertainment purposes and also has a television room.
 The school has two drawing rooms that are used for drawing and arts.
 Four Gardens including two play parks, one botanical garden and one tracking garden are on the grounds.

 The school has three halls: Antonians hall Old Little Hall and the Alumnus Hall.
 A cafeteria is run by the Interact club for use by both faculty and students.
 The school has various indoor and outdoor sports facilities.

-Affiliation and ethos

-The School and College is Roman Catholic and the Society of Jesus exercises responsibility through a Governing Body whose chairman is the Provincial of the Bombay Province of the Society.
-The school was founded as St. Johna high school is named after St. Johna.

-School flag and crest

-The flag of the school represents the Crest, which consists of an eagle on top, which represents courage and honour and on its bottom is a book written with the word Scientiae in Latin which means Science.
-On the top of the book a lamp represent Light of Knowledge and on the left lilies which represents Purity and on the right an ivy plant that represents sincerity and faithfulness.
-On the bottom of the shield is the school motto of the school, bordered by olive leaves.

-Motto, school song and school hymn

-The school's motto is Scientiae Luce Caritate Duce (Latin for The light of science the charity of the duke).
-The School anthem is God bless the Antonians, which was adopted in 1851 when the school was established.
-The school song is generally sung during the morning assembly and on special occasions.